Deposit refund policy for postgraduate taught programmes

 In such circumstances you must provide a scanned copy of the Entry Clearance Officer’s refusal letter.

-Failure to arrange to take an appropriate English Language test prior to the start of your programme will not be considered grounds for a refund: you must provide evidence of having taken a recognised test within 12 weeks prior to the start of your programme, in order to qualify and evidence of this must be provided.
+Failure to arrange to take an appropriate English Language test prior to the start of your programme will not be considered grounds for a refund.
+You must provide evidence of having taken a recognised test within 12 weeks prior to the start date of your programme in order to qualify and evidence of this must be provided.

-Where there are no UKVI visa or immigration implications, the University may choose to soften on the published English Language requirements if previous academic study or professional experience demonstrates the potential to succeed on a programme of study.
+Where there are no UKVI visa or immigration implications, the University may choose to lower the published English Language requirements if previous academic study or professional experience demonstrates the potential to succeed on a programme of study.
+If the University chooses to lower the English language requirement and you are therefore accepted onto the offered programme of study, your deposit payment will be retained should you choose not to take up the place.

-You must submit academic results to the University as soon as they are available and before the start date of your programme.
+If you do not meet the academic requirements of your offer you must submit academic results to the University as soon as they are available and before the start date of your programme in order for them to be considered by the Admissions Tutor.
 If we subsequently offer you a place on the same programme and you choose not to take up the place, your deposit payment will be retained.

 Where an applicant is offered an alternative programme either on English Language or academic grounds you will be entitled to a deposit refund should you decide not to accept the alternative offer.
 If an alternative offer is accepted the original terms of the deposit policy apply and you would not be entitled to a refund should you change your mind at a later date.